History of Rutgers University: New Jersey's leading public university

 In 2002, former Governor James E. McGreevey appointed a committee chaired by P. Roy Vagelos to explore the possibility of merging Rutgers University with the New Jersey Institute of Technology (NJIT) and the University of Medicine and Dentistry of New Jersey (UMDNJ).
 While this committee's report advocated such a merger, citing benefits such as increased power in applying for and receiving funds from medical, scientific and technological grant programs and corporate investment, this plan was unpopular with alumni, students, and faculty at these institutions and was misunderstood by the residents of New Jersey who were to vote on the proposal.
 Under mounting political pressure, Governor McGreevey withdrew plans for the merger.

 In 2012, UMDNJ merged with Rutgers by act of the New Jersey state legislature, creating the Rutgers School of Biomedical and Health Sciences.
 In 2016, President Barack Obama spoke at the university commencement.
 The following year Steven Van Zandt was the commencement speaker and received an honorary doctorate in the fine arts.

+In 2020, Jonathan Holloway was named as the 21st President of Rutgers University becoming the first Black president of Rutgers and the first Rutgers president to be a person of color.

-In February of 2021, the University announced an agreement between the Robert Wood Johnson Medical School and RWJBarnabas Health, the largest health network in New Jersey.
+In February 2021, the University announced an agreement between the Robert Wood Johnson Medical School and RWJBarnabas Health, the largest health network in New Jersey.
 The partnership integrated the school's clinical operations with RWJBH medical group facilities, effectively making every hospital in the health network a teaching hospital and creating one of the largest integrated health systems in the country.
 The agreement also included a major investment to the Rutgers Cancer Institute of New Jersey, including $750 million to construct a cancer pavilion in New Brunswick.

+On April 9, 2023, three unions voted to go on the first strike in the university's 257 year history, citing the lack of progress on contract talks between union representatives and university officials.
+As a result, classes and research were suspended.